larkintuckerllc/techskills-introtoreact/lessons/techskills-introtoreact-4-diving_into_react.md

 Outline:

+  - [_Question_:] What are all the files in a React application
   - Walking through CRA build
-  - Build - Already talked about.
+  - Build - Already talked about; same as before.
   - GIT configuration
-    - [_Cue_:]
-        - Project documentation
-        - Editor
-          - my-app/README.md
-    - [_Cue_:]
-        - Which files to not store in source control
-        - Editor
-          - my-app/.gitignore
+    - README.md and .gitignore outside of scope
   - package management
-    - [_Cue_:]
-        - Project dependencies, dev. dep, and scripts
-        - Editor
-          - my-app/package.json
-    - [_Cue_:]
-        - Lots of packages
-        - Execute
-          - working directory
-            - my-app/node_modules
-          - command
-            - ls
-    - [_Cue_:]
-        - Yarn advanced dependency
-        - Editor
-          - my-app/yarn.lock
+    - package.json, node_modules, yarn.lock saw before
   - public folder
       - [_Cue_:]
+        - ignore favicon.ico and manifest.json
         - root element, injecting into, separation of concerns (BENEFIT REACT)
         - Editor
             - my-app/public/index.html